quickstark/serverless-jwt-callback/README.md

     twilio serverless:deploy
     ```

 6b.
-Once deployed, visit your [Twilio Console](https://www.twilio.com/console/functions/overview/services) click on the service link and grab the URL for the Function and path - https://jwt-callback-NNNN-dev.twil.io/google_callback
+Once deployed, visit your [Twilio Console](https://www.twilio.com/console/functions/overview/services) click on the service link and grab the URL for the Function and path - `zsh https://jwt-callback-NNNN-dev.twil.io/google_callback`

 7. Alternatively, you can run this locally for testing.
 See [Developing with the Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/developing?code-sample=code-run-a-serverless-project-locally&code-language=twilio-cli&code-sdk-version=default)